 - Visiting hours are from 8:30 am to 4 pm.

-- Entry fee is 60 INR for Indians, 100 INR for foreigners.
-It is free for children below 6 years of age.
+- The entry fee is 60 INR for Indians, 100 INR for foreigners.
+It is free for children below six years of age.
 Camera charges are 10 INR.

 Bengal Natural History Museum

 This museum was recently shifted inside the Zoo campus.
 BNHS displays a wide variety of specimens of bird species, their nests and eggs, reptiles, and other mammals.
 It provides information on Himalayan species, some of which are very interesting.